 - to test, examine, prove, scrutinise (to see whether a thing is genuine or not), as metals; to recognize as genuine after examination, to approve, deem worthy

 So a fuller translation would read like this:

 Do not be conformed to this world (this age), [fashioned after and adapted to its external, superficial customs], but be transformed (changed) by the [entire] renewal of your mind [by its new ideals and its new attitude], so that you may prove [for yourselves] what is the good and acceptable and perfect will of God, even the thing which is good and acceptable and perfect [in His sight for you]. — Romans 12:2 AMP

-And the true test of lordship is this: whenever there is a difference of opinion between us and God, as Lord, He always gets to win!
+And the true test of lordship is this: whenever there is a difference of opinion between us and God, as Lord, He wins!

 Here is how that is brought to pass:

 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ — 2 Corinthians 10:3-5

 While many have accurately used this verse to teach the concept of spiritual warfare over neighborhoods, cities, regions, and nations, the truth of the matter is the highest-priority strongholds needing to be pulled down are the ones in our own minds.
 This is where the rubber meets the road, as stated by the poet Ralph Waldo Emerson: